Magnetic Fields from Compensated Isocurvature Perturbations: Compensated isocurvature perturbations

 We describe the CIP field $\Delta({\bf x}) =\delta \rho_b({\bf x})/\bar \rho_b$ to be the isocurvature fractional perturbation to the baryon density.
 This field is then accompanied by a fractional isocurvature perturbation $\delta \rho_c({\bf x})/\bar \rho_c = -f_b \Delta({\bf x})$ to the cold-dark-matter density, where $f_b=\Omega_b/\Omega_c$ is the ratio of the baryon and dark-matter densities.
 We take the primordial CIP field to be a realization of a random field with a power spectrum $\propto k^\alpha$ with the wavenumber $k$.
 The time evolution of the CIP field is simple.
 The absence of any density perturbation implies no curvature perturbations (at least at linear order) and thus no gravitational acceleration.
 The pressure gradients in the baryon-photon fluid introduced by the baryon fluctuation are extremely small.
 The baryon isocurvature perturbation then remains frozen through radiation drag, which ends at redshift $z\simeq 800$, when the baryon temperature is roughly 0.2 eV and the baryon sound speed thus $c_s\sim 1.3\times 10^{-5}\,c$.
 At this point, the baryons then spread out at the sound speed, thus smoothing fluctuations on comoving distance scales smaller than $\sim 2\times 10^{-2}$~Mpc, comparable to the Jeans scale.

 If the power-law index $\alpha>-3$, then the perturbations are largest at small wavelengths (high $k$).
 If the perturbation amplitude is large, it will affect the agreement between observed light-element abundances and the predictions of big-bang nucleosynthesis (BBN).
 If the dependence of light-element abundances on the baryon density is perfectly linear, then there will be no change to the abundances after averaging over small-scale fluctuations.
 The dependence of the deuterium abundance on the baryon density is, however, not linear; it is approximated by $(D/H) \propto \Omega_b^{-3/2}$~\cite{Cyburt:2015mya}.
-The deuterium abundance will thus be shifted at quadratic order in $\Delta$ by $\delta(D/H)/(D/H) \sim 2 \langle \Delta^2 \rangle$ after averaging over many small-scale fluctuations.
+Tthe deuterium abundance will thus be shifted at quadratic order in $\Delta$ by $\left(1+\Delta\right)^{-3/2}\approx1-\frac{3}{2}\Delta+\frac{15}{8}\Delta^2$, and after averaging over many small-scale fluctuations the fractional variation in the deuterium abundance is $\delta(D/H)/(\overline{D/H})\sim 2 \langle \Delta^2 \rangle$.
 The $\sim1\%$ precision of the current deuterium abundance~\cite{Cooke:2017cwo} then suggests $\langle \Delta^2 \rangle \lesssim 5\times 10^{-3}$.

 If on the other hand $\alpha\leq-3$, the baryon density is smooth on small scales but varies on large scales.
-This variation would show up as a difference between the CMB power spectrum on one half of the sky and that on the other half.
+The rapid Compton interactions prior to recombination will imprint these large scales fluctuations in the baryon density field into large scales fluctuations in the CMB, which would be observed as a difference between the CMB power spectrum on one half of the sky and that on the other half.
 Current CMB constraints indicate that $\langle \Delta^2 \rangle \lesssim 4\times10^{-3}$~\cite{Planck:2018jri}.

 The Biermann-battery mechanism will depend on the fractional free-electron-density perturbation $\delta_e(\mathbf{x}) \equiv \delta n_e(\mathbf{x})/\bar n_e$.
 The free-electron-density $n_e$ at any given point in the post-recombination Universe will be the product of the baryon density and the free-electron fraction $x_e$.
 After recombination, the free-electron fraction is proportional to $\left(1+\Delta\right)^{-1.05}$ (for small values of $\Delta$), an approximation that we have verified with detailed calculations from {\tt{HyRec}} \cite{Ali-Haimoud:2010hou,Lee:2020obi}).
 Due to an $\mathcal O\left(\%1\right)$ correction from the helium abundance~\cite{Cyburt:2015mya}, the induced electron-density perturbation by the CIPs is therefore